gitsccit/web-skeleton/README.md

 ### Crud
 * Make `AppController` extend `\Skeleton\Controller\AppController`.

-* `bake` a new controller and connect the routes for your controller.
-The component will handle the crud actions (index, view, add, edit, delete) for you.
-* If you wish to have customized behaviors for your crud actions:
-  * Override the actions in your controller.
-  * Write a query that retrieve the desired data.
-  * Pass the query to `$this->Crud->load($query)`.
 * All HTTP responses will be parsed based on the `Accept` header in the request, i.e., if `Accept` header is set to `application/json`, the response will be json-serialized.